How to Promote Music on Instagram in 2023

 Well, that’s not entirely true.
 You can find them in your archive and create highlights.

-You can categorize your highlights so new fans can flip through your past stories based on different interests.
+You can categorise your highlights so new fans can flip through your past stories based on different interests.
 You could have a one set of highlights for a certain tour, another for studio sessions, another for rehearsals, etc etc.

 Links in Instagram Stories